sugaryourcoffee/circlus/doc/design-notes.md

       # ...
     end

-In order to send a print command to an Event we have to add a respective route
+In order to send a print command to an Event we have to add a respective route.
+The events controller is requesting a group object, that is we have to add the route to the groups resources.

+    resources :groups do
+      resources :members, only: [:index], controller: 'groups/members' do member do
+          get 'add'
+          get 'remove'
+        end
+      end
       resources :events do
-      resources :registrations,
-                only: [:index, :destroy],
-                controller: 'events/registrations' do
-        member { get 'confirm' }
+        member { post 'print', defaults: { format: 'pdf' } }
       end

-      member do
-        get 'register', to: 'events/registrations#register'
-        post 'print', defaults: { format: 'pdf' } end
     end